-It’s an accepted fact that girls develop sooner than boys physically and emotionally, but to understand why this is, we need to travel back through thousands of years of human history.
+It’s an accepted fact that girls develop faster than boys physically and emotionally.
+To understand why this is, we need to travel back through thousands of years of human history.

 Why the gap?